wilsonmar/wilsonmar.github.io/_posts/2019-05-30-aws-data-tools.md

     <a target="_blank" href="https://www.opsramp.com/guides/aws-monitoring-tool/cloudtrail-vs-cloudwatch/">PROTIP</a>: Store CloudTrail logs for Security and Audit in a separate bucket than for Operations & Support.

     Configure Prod differently than in Test.
-    * Create a trail</a> to specify the S3 bucket to store logs.
+    * Create a trail to specify the S3 bucket to store logs.
     * Enable log file validation which checks whether Log files were modified or deleted after the CloudTrail agent delivered them to the S3 bucket.
     <br /><br />